ethz-spylab/satml-llm-ctf/README.md

 - [Javier Rando](https://github.com/javirandor)
 - [@nustom](https://github.com/nustom) (hired with the support of [BERI](https://existence.org/))

-The app as a [FastAPI](https://fastapi.tiangolo.com/) web server, with a [MongoDB](https://www.mongodb.com) database, and a [Redis](https://redis.io/) cache.
+The app is a [FastAPI](https://fastapi.tiangolo.com/) web server, with a [MongoDB](https://www.mongodb.com) database, and a [Redis](https://redis.io/) cache.
 The web server is served by [Uvicorn](https://www.uvicorn.org/).
 Everything runs in [Docker](https://www.docker.com/) and `docker compose`.

-Note that the platform was developed while the competition was running, so not all design decisions were optimal.
+Note that the platform was developed while the competition was running and the exact specifics were being detailed, so not all design decisions were optimal.

 We ran the application on a single Google Cloud VM with 64GB of RAM and 32 vCPUs.
 This was enough for most of the competition, but the most heated phases were running a bit too slow.